re-l124c41plus/warframe-linux/README.md

 ## Installation Instructions

+*Please be aware that these steps can be easily avoided by installing [Lutris 0.4.9](https://lutris.net/downloads/) or higher and using it to install my [Warframe Install Script](https://lutris.net/games/warframe/).
+Lutris also installs my patched version of Wine-Staging 2.7

+In the event you must use wine directly, below are the following steps to run warframe with wine.
+Please also note wine must be patched with my [Warframe patch](https://raw.githubusercontent.com/GloriousEggroll/wine-warframe-patches/master/0001-revert-changes-that-cause-warframe-mission-loading-e.patch).

 1. Install wine-staging 2.7 (or higher) patched with my patch found here:
 [Warframe Mission loading/exit crash fix](https://raw.githubusercontent.com/GloriousEggroll/wine-warframe-patches/master/0001-revert-changes-that-cause-warframe-mission-loading-e.patch)